×

 Who is starring in True Detective: Night Country?

 Each season of "True Detective" has boasted A-list talent, from Matthew McConaughey and Woody Harrelson to Colin Farrell and Rachel McAdams to Mahershala Ali and Stephen Dorff.
-And Season 4 features an equally talented slate of award-winning actors who are working alongside an incredibly talented bunch of new stars.
+And Season 4 features an equally talented slate of award-winning actors working alongside a talented bunch of new stars.

 Who is the showrunner of True Detective: Night Country?

 "True Detective" was the brainchild of Nic Pizzolatto, who skyrocketed to fame after the show's first season (and came back down a bit after the second).
-However, "Night Country" will be the first season of the show without Pizzolatto's involvement, according to The Hollywood Reporter.
-(The trade does say he may be given an executive producer credit, but that's it.)
+However, "Night Country" will be the first season of the show without Pizzolatto's direct creative involvement.
 So who will be guiding Season 4 through the icy terrain of Ennis, Alaska?

 Who is producing True Detective Season 4?

-Jenkins is one of the best filmmakers working today, a guy who can direct both blockbusters and indie dramas.
-He's perhaps most famous for directing the best picture-winning "Moonlight," along with "If Beale Street Could Talk."
-He's been tapped to direct the upcoming prequel to Disney's 2019 "The Lion King," and he's also done some seriously great TV work, as the showrunner of Amazon's "The Underground Railroad."
-As someone so well-versed with bringing powerful and beautiful stories to both the large and small screens, we feel confident that Jenkins will do a fantastic job of shepherding "True Detective: Night Country" to success.
+Among the impressive line-up of producing talent, you'll also likely know executive producer Barry Jenkins.
+A filmmaker who can direct both blockbusters and indie dramas, Jenkins is most famous for helming the best picture-winning "Moonlight," along with "If Beale Street Could Talk."
+He's been tapped to direct the upcoming prequel to Disney's 2019 "The Lion King," and he's also done some seriously great TV work as the showrunner of Amazon's "The Underground Railroad."

 Is there a trailer for True Detective: Night Country?